 Hi, I’m James Knuckles.
 I work on market-based approaches to achieving the UN’s Sustainable Development Goal 7: providing over a billion people with affordable, reliable, and sustainable electricity by 2030.

-As a consultant, I work with the World Bank’s Energy Sector Management Assistance Program (ESMAP), where I help manage the Global Facility on Mini Grids, a program that supports the development of around 2,500 mini grids in over a dozen countries around the world.
-With expertise in the business models and regulatory frameworks for off-grid energy technologies, particularly solar home systems and mini grids.
+I currently support the World Bank’s Energy Sector Management Assistance Program (ESMAP), where I help manage the Global Facility on Mini Grids, a program that supports the development of around 2,500 mini grids in over a dozen countries around the world.
+As a consultant, my expertise is in off-grid energy technologies, particularly solar home systems and mini grids.
 I have previously worked with the U.S. Department of Energy, a global solar products company, and start-up social enterprises in California, Honduras, and Haiti.

 Thank you for your interest!